aws-samples/fis-template-library/ec2-instances-terminate/README.md

 ## Next Steps
 As you adapt this scenario to your needs, we recommend reviewing the tag names you use to ensure they fit your specific use case, identifying business metrics tied to the instances you are stopping, creating an Amazon CloudWatch metric and Amazon CloudWatch alarm, and adding a stop condition tied to the alarm.

+## Import Experiment
+You can import the json experiment template into your AWS account via cli or aws cdk.
+For step by step instructions on how, [click here](https://github.com/aws-samples/fis-template-library-tooling).